-- John 10:22—Chanukkah/ Yeshua traveled a great distance to keep Chanukkah and bring a stern message, but He stayed hidden for most of it.
+- John 10:22—Chanukkah/ Yeshua traveled a great distance to appear during Chanukkah at the temple and he brought a stern message, but He stayed hidden for most of it.

 (John 7) —The Water Libation Ceremony, known as Nissuch Ha-Mayim in Hebrew, was one of the most popular parts of the celebration of the Feast of Tabernacles (Sukkot).
 For more info, click HERE.
 “Now on the last day, the great day of the feast, Jesus stood and cried out, saying, “If anyone is thirsty, let him come to Me and drink.
 The one who believes in Me, as the Scripture said, ‘From his innermost being will flow rivers of living water.’”
 But this He said in reference to the Spirit, whom those who believed in Him were to receive; for the Spirit was not yet given, because Jesus was not yet glorified.”
 (John 7:37-39)

 - Yeshua doesn’t tell them not to follow the tradition of tithing dill and mint, which is taken from the Mishnah but corrects them for neglecting weightier matters.
 Pride seems to be involved.
 “Woe to you, scribes and Pharisees, hypocrites!
 For you tithe mint and dill and cumin, and have neglected the weightier matters of the law: justice and mercy and faithfulness.
 These you ought to have done, without neglecting the others.”
 (Matthew 23:23, ESV).